Italy referendum: What's next?

 Technically Renzi still leads the government.
 But Italy's president, Sergio Mattarella, is the man calling the plays on how the political situation will unfold in the coming days.

 The 75-year-old head of state has two options: accept Renzi's resignation; or reject his offer to step down, telling him to reshape his cabinet and prioritize completing his mandate.
-While a more improbable situation, the president may ask him to remain in his role until a budget bill has been approved on December 23.
-If Renzi is asked to stay on, he would have to seek a vote of confidence from parliament.
+While a more improbable situation, if Renzi is asked to stay on, he would have to seek a vote of confidence from parliament.

+The president may ask him to remain in his role until a budget bill has been approved on December 23.

 The more likely scenario is that Mattarella will order the formation of a caretaker government led by a member of Renzi's cabinet or a technocrat (someone with appropriate experience in government but not a politician).